ddrone/adventures-in-compilation/README.md

 ## Adventure 5: back to actual compilation; implement register allocation for LVar

-- [ ] Open the book, find the place where I've stopped and write down the actual task list
+- [x] Open the book, find the place where I've stopped and write down the actual task list
+- [ ] Restart reading text from chapter 4 and find the code that I've already implemented for it

 ## Adventure 4: dreaded syntactic analysis